JeremieLitzler/vueschool-course/course-vue-3-composition-api.md

 };
 ```

 So when to use either one?
-In the example, above `watch`.

-Otherwise, ask yourself:
+Ask yourself:

 - Do I need access to the old value?
 - Will it be a problem if the callback fires inmediatly?